 Communications

-Our Key Information and Documents Inventory details key contacts and location of contact information.
+Our Key Information and Documents Inventory details key contacts and the location of contact information.
 Upon notification of an unplanned departure that will last longer than [SPECIFY DURATION], the board executive committee will convene an emergency meeting with the acting executive director and other key staff as needed to prepare a communications plan and key messages, and to assign responsibilities for contacting key external stakeholders.

 Notification